utahkay/test-ghactions/docs/doc.md

 Hello there.
-Just make a chanage, and watch the action!
+Just make a chanage, and watch the action.